7 Tips to Care for Your Skin While Taking Accutane

 4. Wear Sunscreen

-One of the most common side effects of Accutane is an increased sensitivity to the sun (Practical Dermatology).
+One of the most side effects of Accutane is an increased sensitivity to the sun, but this does not always occur.
 Because of this, you’ll need to take extra precautions to keep your skin protected from UV rays.
 If you’re going to be outdoors, make sure you wear sun protective clothing like a sun hat, sunglasses, and cover-up, and wear sunscreen with at least SPF 30.
 As a general rule of thumb, you should reapply sunscreen every hour or after swimming or sweating.
 Remember, too, that UVA rays can penetrate glass, so don’t forget your sunscreen while driving or sitting near a window.

-Since you don’t want to worsen acne, look for a sunscreen that is noncomedogenic, meaning it won’t clog your pores.
+Since you don’t want to worsen acne, avoid sunscreens with comedogenic ingredients so it won’t clog your pores.
 Many people with acne-prone skin do best with a physical sunscreen rather than a chemical one.
-EltaMD UV Physical Broad-Spectrum SPF 41 utilizes the natural mineral UV protection of zinc oxide and titanium dioxide to create a physical barrier between your skin and the sun’s UV rays.
+Choose a natural mineral UV protection of zinc oxide and titanium dioxide to create a physical barrier between your skin and the sun’s UV rays.

-You can also take an antioxidant-rich supplement called Heliocare to give your skin added sun protection.
+You can also take a antioxidant supplements to give your skin added sun protection.

 5. Use a Healing Lip Balm

-Don’t forget that your lips can also become dry and chapped, so use a lip balm that contains SPF such as Coola Classic Liplux SPF 30 while out in the sun.
-To help combat dryness, use a nourishing lip balm like Lipsmart or FixMySkin as needed.
+Don’t forget that your lips can also become dry and chapped, so use a lip balm that contains SPF.

 6. Avoid Waxing